makise-homura/ibaraki/README.md

 ### host_*.conf

-Should contain variables specific for host.
+Should contain variables specific for host (all of them are mandatory).
 Each host should have working `sshd` with SSH key authentication enabled.

 * `HOSTNAME`: SSH hostname to connect.
 * `PORT`: SSH port to connect.